naarayanraai2/Particle-Model-Adaptive-Seek/README.md

 2. Max speed = max{speed of all vehicles}
 3. Min speed = min{speed of all vehicles}
 4. Range speed = Max speed - Min speed

+After one dimensional (particle) is well written later on we can add more features including 2d tracking (bicycle model) and different steering control